Jeremiah Arkham: Fictional character biography

-In "Battle for the Cowl", Arkham is causing mass-destruction in Gotham even exploding Arkham Asylum.
+In "Battle for the Cowl", Jeremiah Arkham is causing mass-destruction in Gotham, culminating in him destroying Arkham Asylum.
 This is his first appearance as Black Mask as it activated after hearing of Batman's death and threatened escapees with acidic nanites of Blackgate Penitentiary to join him as he raised chaos in Gotham.
-His new scheme of new False Face Society didn't last after Firefly found out about the nanites and burned them out, forcing Mask to flee from him but the new Batman and Robin with only Zsasz becoming his new associate.
+His scheme of forming a new False Face Society did not last after Firefly found out about the nanites and burned them out, forcing Black Mask to flee.

-In 2011, "The New 52" rebooted the DC universe.
-When the Talons attack the Asylum, Dr. Arkham gives Sionis his mask back to telepathically influence the inmates into attacking the Talons and keep anyone from following Arkham to his safe room.
-Black Mask then attempts to use his abilities on Batman, but fails and is forced to escape the asylum.

-In 2016, DC Comics implemented another relaunch of its books called "DC Rebirth", which restored its continuity to a form much as it was prior to "The New 52".
-Jeremiah at one point had sexual relations with Dr. Ingrid Karlsson who gave birth to their child, then Karlsson died during a riot in Arkham Asylum.
-To keep his daughter Astrid Arkham safe, Jeremiah raised her within the walls of Arkham Asylum, where she developed a hatred for the Batman and she later became the Arkham Knight.
+In 2016, DC Comics implemented a relaunch of its books called "DC Rebirth", which restored its continuity to a form much as it was prior to "The New 52".
+Jeremiah at one point had sexual relations with Dr. Ingrid Karlsson who gave birth to their child.
+Karlsson later died during a riot in Arkham Asylum.
+To keep his daughter Astrid Arkham safe, Jeremiah raised her within the walls of Arkham Asylum, where she developed a hatred for Batman.
+This resulted in Astrid becoming the Arkham Knight.

 In other media

 Television

-Jeremiah Arkham appears in the Batwoman episode "We're All Mad Here" portrayed by Glen Ferguson.
+Jeremiah Arkham appears in the Batwoman episode "We're All Mad Here", portrayed by Glen Ferguson.
 This version is a member of Black Glove.
-He and the other members of Black Glove are kidnapped by Marquis Jet where he kills Arkham offscreen.
+He and the other members of Black Glove are kidnapped by Marquis Jet, who kills Arkham offscreen.